renesas-rz/meta-rz-pmod0-ili9341/README.md

       BBLAYERS += "${TOPDIR}/../meta-rz-pmod0-ili9341 "

-In addition please define the basic display rotation to the
+In addition please define the basic display rotation and
+the display size in the

 build/conf/local.conf file

-\# long connector line is at the bottom of the display pcb

-IS_PMOD0_ILI9341_ROT = "0"

-OR

-\# long connector line is at the left of the display pcb

-IS_PMOD0_ILI9341_ROT = "90"

-OR

-\# long connector line is at the top of the display pcb
+\# supported rotation: 0, 90, 180, 270

 IS_PMOD0_ILI9341_ROT = "180"

-OR

-\# long connector line is at the right of the display pcb
+\# supported display size 2.4 or 2.8

-IS_PMOD0_ILI9341_ROT = "270"
+IS_PMOD0_ILI9341_SIZE = "2.8"

 For disabling the CONSOLE output during start the recommended way is to find out the available /dev/fb? devices and to map the output to a not existing device: